di4na10/smart-extension-ui/README.md

 Open the file se-api/app/config/db.config and substitute username, password and db with the one of your MySQL connection

+Check if the table 'packets' has the column 'id' has primary key

 # install dependency
 cd se-api
 npm install